AreyanR/SitRight/README.md

 ```cmd
 cd Desktop/SitRight-main && py main.py
 ```
 >Note: Only use the setup command once.
-For future use, run the quick start command.
+For future use, open a new Powershell run the quick start command.

 <img src="media/Powershellcmds.gif" alt="powershell Commands" width="300">